Will Graham (producer): Biography

 Graham is a member of the Graham family, known for owning The Washington Post between 1933 and 2013.
-His parents are Donald E. Graham, who served as President and CEO of the newspaper, and Mary Graham, an expert on the law of government transparency.
+His parents are Donald E. Graham, who served as president and CEO of the newspaper, and Mary Graham, an expert on the law of government transparency.

 Graham attended Columbia University for his Bachelor of Arts and Master of Fine Arts, directing the 107th Varsity Show.
 Among his castmates were Lang Fisher, who created Never Have I Ever with Mindy Kaling, and DGA Award-winning director Susanna Fogel, executive producer of The Flight Attendant.

 The Onion directly hired Graham upon graduating to serve as executive producer of the Onion News Network and showrunner of the spin-off Onion SportsDome for Comedy Central.
 Graham has long been associated with Amazon Studios, where he produced one of the studio's first pilots, The Onion Presents: The News, the pilot Salem Rogers and wrote for Alpha House.
 He became an executive producer of the series Mozart in the Jungle at the beginning of its third season.
 He was also the director of the short film Homeschooled, starring Liev Schreiber and Naomi Watts, and was released as part of the film Movie 43.

 In 2017, Graham formed Field Trip Productions and signed a first-look deal with Amazon Studios.
 In November 2019, he signed a new first-look deal with Amazon Studios as a showrunner of Daisy Jones & the Six and A League of Their Own.

+In 2025, Graham was announced as the writer, director and co-producer of Trust the Man, a Vietnam War thriller starring Daniel Radcliffe and Jonathan Groff, with filming taking place in New Jersey.